canonical/k8s-snap/docs/src/snap/howto/networking/ipv6.md

 ```

 Deploy a pod with an nginx web-server and expose it via a service to verify
 connectivity of the IPv6-only cluster.
-For that, create a manifest file
+Create a manifest file
 `nginx-ipv6.yaml` with the following content:

 ```yaml